 Updates #1, 2 and 3 to this standard are available.
 To download any updates and/or register for email notification of future updates click here

-1.5 Terminology In CSA standards, "shall" is used to express a requirement, i.e., a provision that the user is obliged to satisfy in order to comply with the standard; "should" is used to express a recommendation or that which is advised but not required; and "may" is used to express an option or that which is permissible within the limits of the standard.
+1.2 Terminology In this Standard/Specification, "shall" is used to express a requirement, i.e., a provision that the user is obliged to satisfy in order to comply with the Standard/Specification; "should" is used to express a recommendation or that which is advised but not required; "shall be permitted to be" is used to express an option or that which is permissible within the limits of the Standard/Specification; and "can" is used to express possibility or capability.
 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.
-Notes to tables and figures are considered part of the table or figure and may be written as requirements.
+Notes to tables and figures are considered part of the table or figure and shall be permitted to be written as requirements.
 Legends to equations and figures are considered requirements.
 Annexes are designated normative (mandatory) or informative (non-mandatory) to define their application.

 The Preface, the Foreword, Clause 0, and any Notes not attached to figures and tables are non-mandatory.

 1.3 Units of measurement The values given in SI (metric) units are the standard.
 The values given in parentheses are for information only.